Victoirey/IRONLABS_VictoireRey/Module_2/Lab3/README.md

 ### Challenge 3
 Two players roll a dice.
 Describe the measurable space and the random variable for:
-* A. The score of player A.
+* A. The score of player A. -> 1 to 6
-* B. The greatest score.
+* B. The greatest score. -> 6
 * C. The earnings of player A if the game rules state that:
-"The player with the greatest score gets a coin from the other player.".
+"The player with the greatest score gets a coin from the other player.". -> 1 coin
 * D. The earnings of player A if the game rules state that:
-"The player with the greatest score gets as many coins as the difference between the score of player A and player B.".
+"The player with the greatest score gets as many coins as the difference between the score of player A and player B.". -> max 5 coins

 Describe the following events:
-* Case A: The score of player A is 2.
+* Case A: The score of player A is 2. -> he can either win or loose
-* Case B: The greatest score is lower or equal than 2.
+* Case B: The greatest score is lower or equal than 2. -> the lower score is one
 * Case C: Considering the case where the winner gets as many coins as the difference between scores (D), describe:
-  * Player A wins at least 4 coins.
+  * Player A wins at least 4 coins. -> Player A is 6 or 5, Player B is 2 or 1 (respectively)
-  * Player A loses more than 2 coins.
+  * Player A loses more than 2 coins. -> (Player A, Player B): (1,4), (1,5), (1,6), (2,5), (2,6), (3,6)
   * Player A neither wins nor loses coins.
+Player A and B have the same result

 ## Bonus challenges
 ### Bonus Challenge 1